alpayH/rigorous/Agent1_Peer_Review/README.md

 - Design a system for authors to rate and comment on individual review suggestions.
 - Use this feedback to automatically identify high-value vs. low-value outputs.
 - Enable fine-tuning of agents based on aggregated user response patterns.
+- Users can interact with agents for follow-on questions.
+Based on these interactions, agents learn researcher preferences.

 ## 🐞 Known Bugs
 - Report Generation can fail upon rare "<" ">" occurences in the feedback